cheshire-cat-ai/docs/mkdocs/quickstart/installation-configuration.md

 docker-compose up
 ```

-The first time you run the `docker-compose up` command it will take several minutes as the Docker Cat image will be build.
+The first time you run the `docker-compose up` command,
+it will take several minutes to build the Docker Cat image.

-When finished the Cat will be live and running!
+Once finished, the Cat will be living and running!

 ## First configuration of the LLM